MatiasMadoery/MatiasMadoery/README.md

 ## 👨‍💻 About Me

 - 💻 **Full Stack Developer in Progress** | **Backend Enthusiast**
-- 👨‍🎓 **Technician in Programming** - UTN San Francisco, Córdoba, Argentina
+- 👨‍🎓 **University Programming Technician** - UTN San Francisco, Córdoba, Argentina
-- 🎓 Continuously learning and improving, driven by curiosity and self-motivation
+- 🎓 Continuously learning and improving, driven by curiosity and self-motivation.
-- 🌱 Always up for a challenge and exploring the latest in technology
+- 🌱 Always up for a challenge and exploring the latest in technology.

 ---